becca-bailey/gatsby-site/_posts/2016-11-20-lost-in-translation.md

         (score-for-each-possible-move current-game-state)))))
 {% endhighlight %}

 It's an improvement, but we've still got a mess in the best-computer-move function.
-We can extract the function that filters the sequence and returns the key/value pair with the highest score.
-We can also make better use of destructuring in a let block, which allows us to return the spot associated with the highest score.
+We can extract the function that filters the sequence and returns the key/value pair with the highest score, and we can also make better use of destructuring in a let block, which allows us to return only the spot associated with the highest score.

 {% highlight clojure linenos %}
 (defn score-for-each-possible-move [current-game-state]